rachelesmee/website/foss4guklocal2023/glasgow.md

 ### Registration

 We are very happy to announce that due to recent sponsorship the Glasgow event is now FREE.
 Register with discount code **FOSSGLA** to take advantage of this opportunity.
-If you would still like to donate to OSGeo and FOSS4G, you can do so [here](https://uk.osgeo.org/donations.html).
+If you would still like to donate to OSGeo:UK and FOSS4G:UK, you can do so [here](https://uk.osgeo.org/donations.html).
 If you have already registered for the Glasgow event and would like to request reimbursement, please contact Petrus Gerrits (<p.gerrits.1@research.gla.ac.uk>) or
 Guy Solomon (<Guy.Solomon@glasgow.ac.uk>).

 [Registration](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"} is now open!
 Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.